Rioos/golang-csv-parser/README.md

 - Database Server will listen on port 5432 and has set postgres/postgres as username/password
 - Database name is neoway_csv

-- You can send a request thorugh Postman just like that
+- You can send a request through Postman just like that

 ![Postman example](https://i.imgur.com/gmJJjHv.png)